 I also realized that some of my beliefs were complete nonsense.
 I imagined that after a couple of months of fresh fruits and veggies diet (it’s tropical island we are talking about, right?)
 I will lose some weight.
 In reality as soon as I arrived I found myself following the rice and curry diet that resulted in me gaining 6 kilos in under 2 months.

-And I won’t even mention how many times I cried trying to finish my lunch or dinner, because you see, saying “less spicy, please” seems to work only every 3rd time in Sri Lanka.
-So these are my tips on what to expect when you are packing your bags to visit my beloved little island in Indian Ocean.
+And I won’t even mention how many times I cried trying to finish my lunch or dinner, because you see, saying “less spicy, please” seems to work only every third time in Sri Lanka.

-First things first.
 Coming from Russia where Asian food is extremely unpopular my only definition of curry was a spice blend.
-So in the first days I found myself very confused when asked if I want to have rice and curry.
-For those of you who haven’t traveled to Asia and don’t frequent Indian restaurants: curry is a name for most of the dishes served along with rice that are cooked with spices (including chili, curry powder and curry leaves) and very often in gravy.
+In the first days I found myself very confused when asked if I want to have rice and curry.
+For those of you who haven’t traveled to Asia and don’t frequent Indian restaurants: curry is a name for most of the dishes served along with rice that are cooked with spices (including chili, curry powder and curry leaves) and often in gravy.

-Delicious perfectly ripe fruits all year round – is a dream come true.
+Delicious perfectly ripe fruits all year round is a dream come true.
 And they are so cheap!
-Mangoes, pineapples, passion fruits, papaya and 10 different varieties of bananas to start with.
-Jambu, jackfruit, guava, rambutan, woodapple and mangostin if you want to try something really unique.
+Mangoes, pineapples, passion fruits, papaya and ten different varieties of bananas to start with.
+Jambu, jackfruit, guava, rambutan, woodapple and mangostin if you want to try something unique.

 Granola bars?
 Hummus and veggie sticks?
 Nuts?
 Nah-ah!
 Pastries!
 The best snacks in Sri Lanka are so-called “short eats”: deep fried cutlets and patties, fish buns, roti (coconut flat breads) and samosas.
 A lot of carbs, a lot of fat, a lot of spices – no wonder they are delicious!
 Also no wonder I gained 6 kilos in the first 2 months in Sri Lanka: rice and curry for lunch and deep fried patties for snacks did their job.

-Another thing that you should be prepared for is that amount of sugar in your tea is directly-proportional to how happy the host is to see you in his house.
-And given that Sri Lankan people are very hospitable your tea is likely to cause a “sugar shock” as I refer to it.
+The amount of sugar in your tea is directly-proportional to how happy the host is to see you in his house.
+Given that Sri Lankan people are very hospitable your tea is likely to cause a “sugar shock” as I refer to it.
 It’s very – I can’t stress it enough – very sweet!

 AUTHOR: YULIA DYUKOVA